Pacific swallow: Description

+Behaviour

 The Pacific swallow builds a neat cup-shaped nest, constructed with mud pellets collected in the beak, under a cliff ledge or on man-made structures such as a building, bridge or tunnel.
 The nest is lined with softer material, and the clutch is two to three eggs.
 It is similar in behaviour to other aerial insectivores, such as other swallows and the unrelated swifts.
 It is a fast flyer and feeds on insects, especially flies, while airborne.